-LA and London-based British artist Emma Neuberg is a painter and installation artist.
-She is best known for her abstract, gestural paintings that have been likened to American artists, Joan Mitchell and Joan Snyder.
-Her work radiates an effervescent, super-flat aura that captures a sense of the geographies and cultural environments in which she works.
-Neuberg uses an unique painting process that she developed whilst a doctoral candidate in Textiles at the Royal College of Art in the late 1990s.
+LA and London-based British-French artist Emma Neuberg is a painter and installation artist.
+She is best known for her abstract paintings that have been likened to American artists, Joan Mitchell and Joan Snyder.
+Her work radiates an effervescent, super-flat aura that captures a sense of the cultures in which she works.
+Neuberg uses an unique painting process, printing paint, that she developed whilst a student at the Royal College of Art in the late 1990s.

 Neuberg’s most recent solo show, Emma Neuberg: Memory of Colour, took place at The Forge, Craft Central UK, in East London in early 2019.
 Curated by Helen Kemp (Somerset House), the gallery presented an immense, site-specific installation of her most famous work to date, Drape, measuring 13 x 6 x 68 feet (4m x 2m x 21m) set alongside large pastels and oil paintings dating 2014 – 19.
 Shown together for the first time, the works communicated a searing, luminescent glow and radiant statement of intent in the steely blue shades of the former Victorian ship-builder’s yard.

 Saff Williams, curator at Studio 7 Projects, host to Frieze Academy London, wrote of Neuberg’s solo show, Drapes, at Aldgate Tower, East London, in 2018:

 “Drapes is an immersive forest of twenty fabric folds patterned with brightly bold and textured foliage, bringing the outside world in.
 Totems to the natural world, this installation subtly breathes in the space as the geometric artworks softly flutter in the breeze and move the viewer’s eye from the artworks’ surface to their abstracted depths.”